-Stone sculptures began in India about 2200 years ago with the depiction of Buddhist stories that we know as Jataka Tales.
-Before this the art must have existed but on perishable material like wood that has not survived the times.
-Earliest stone sculptures are attributed to the sites of Barhut near Jabalpur in MP and Sannati-Kanganahalli near Gulbarga in Karnataka, quickly followed by many sites spread all across Indian subcontinent.
+Stone sculptures began in India about 2200 years ago with the depiction of Buddhist art stories that we know as Jataka Tales.
+Before this, the art must have existed but on perishable material like wood that has not survived the times.
+Earliest stone sculptures are attributed to the sites of Barhut near Jabalpur in MP and Sannati-Kanganahalli near Gulbarga in Karnataka, quickly followed by many sites spread all across the Indian subcontinent.

-Buddhist Art Narration modes
+Buddhist Art Narration

 This is the simplest mode of telling the story.
 Artist picked up the highlight of the story or one episode and carved it in stone.
-Usually they did not take the beginning or the end of the story but the high action point of the story.
-Art historians conclude that artists assumed the viewers’ familiarity with the story and hence only the high point was highlighted to remind them of the story.
-For example at Barhut the Artist depicts the Vessantara Jataka through the depiction of only one scene where Vessantara donates his prosperity giving white elephant to a Brahman to highlight the virtue of charity.
+Usually, they did not take the beginning or the end of the story.
+But the high action point of the story.
+Art historians conclude that artists assumed the viewers’ familiarity with the story.
+And hence only the high point was highlighted to remind them of the story.
+For example, at Barhut the Artist depicts the Vessantara Jataka through the depiction of only one scene.
+Where Vessantara donates his prosperity giving white elephant to a Brahman to highlight the virtue of charity.

 In this mode instead of depicting action, the outcome of the story is depicted.
-I interpret this as depicting the moral of the story again assuming that the viewer knows the story well.
-This mode has been used to depict the states of Buddha after say he achieved enlightenment or just before his Mahaparinirvana and he is the supreme figure in the narrative.
+I interpret this as depicting the moral of the story.
+Again assuming that the viewer knows the story well.
+This mode has been used to depict the states of Buddha after say he achieved enlightenment or just before his Mahaparinirvana.
+And he is the supreme figure in the narrative.
 Take this example from a Barhut pillar where the descent of Buddha from the heaven at Sankissa is depicted through the footprints on a ladder.

-Remember visual narratives in stone followed the oral tradition and pre-date the written text making them an important milestone in the journey of storytelling.
+Remember visual narratives in stone followed the oral tradition.
+And pre-date the written text making them an important milestone in the journey of storytelling.